asmaatbaeen/CoronavirusCases-in-Sudan/README.md

-# Coronavirus "COVID-19" Repository for Sudan data
+# Coronavirus "COVID-19" data visualisation for cases in Sudan